koba-jon/pytorch_cpp/DAE2d/README.md

 In addition, the final pixel value is replaced with the generated pixel value, which the original pixel value does not contribute the final one.

 - Gaussian Noise (GN)<br>
-This noise is generated from random number that follow normal distribution with a fixed mean and fixed standard deviation.<br>
+This noise is generated from random number that follow normal distribution with a fixed mean and a fixed standard deviation.<br>
 In addition, the final pixel value is the sum of the generated pixel value and the original pixel value.

 #### Run